-2. Foods Sold From Midnight Until the End of the Last Lunch Period encourage poor eating habits or negatively affect the ability of the school to provide a nutritious lunch at the lowest possible cost.
-Further, any feeds sold The sale of food and beverages between 12:01 a.m. until 30 minutes after the dismissal bell rings and the end of the last lunch period is the responsibility of the Child Nutrition Program (CNP) must be sold through the school food services department, and the (CNP) feed services program will retain the proceeds.
+2. Foods Sold From Midnight Until the End of the Last Lunch Period

+The sale of food and beverages between 12:01 a.m. and the end of the last lunch-period is the responsibility of the Child Nutrition Program (CNP) and the (CNP) will retain the proceeds.
 The school principal and CNP personnel shall ensure that all competitive foods, including a la carte or supplemental food and beverages sold during that time period, including vended a la carte items, meet the federal Smart Snacks nutrition standards.